bll123/ballroomdj4/img/README.txt

 Use inkscape to edit bdj4_icon.svg.
 Export as a 256x256 .png.
-run ./mkicon.sh to create the icon.
+run ./mkicon.sh to create the icons.